-If the use of GRP resin is the problem, then you must use PU liquid coating instead of repairing it with GRP resin.
+If the use of GRP resin is the problem, then you should use a PU liquid roof coating instead of repairing it with GRP resin.
 To do this, you must first clean off the damaged area.
 Next, use the PU liquid coating, and then use PU sealant to fill in any cracks.
 Afterward, prime the surface.

-For leaks coming through the fiberglass roof, you must first contain the leak.
+For roof leaks coming through the fiberglass system, you must first contain the leak.
 Then, find out what is causing it.
 And lastly, get it repaired

 Either repairing or replacing the fibreglass flat roof is the answer to resolving flashing problems.
 It just depends on the cause of this problem.
 For instance, if water ingress occurs due to a cracked flashing, then you most likely need to remove the cracked flashing and replace it.
 If the flashing, for instance, has detached from the wall, it must be reconnected to it.

 The timber board must be replaced.
 If not, water will build up over time, if it hasn't already.
 This water buildup causes an unsightly crack or a hole.

 You must apply a new mastic dressing that is at least 150mm.
 You must also include separation in and around any lead seams.

 You must render the wall in the problematic area again to resolve this.

 It's critical to remove lichen and moss growth from the roof to prevent any damage to the coating of the fibreglass flat roof.
 Also, obtaining a yearly roof maintenance survey is an amazing preventive measure.

 Obtaining routine maintenance to get your gutter or roof cleared away is critical.
 If you don't obtain routine maintenance, replacing the gutter is in order.